 Preparing for Garage Door Opener Installation

 Proper preparation is essential to a smooth installation.
-Skipping this step can lead to mistakes, wasted time, and even unsafe operation.
+Skipping this step can lead to unnecessary frustration, wasted time, and even unsafe operation once the opener is in use.
+Taking a few extra minutes to plan and inspect your setup ensures the entire process goes more efficiently and helps prevent costly mistakes down the road.

 Check Your Garage Door